Emrose-1341/School-Directory-project/README.md

 - **Access:** Based on student credentials
 - **Permissions:**
   - Read & Execute access to classes they are enrolled in
-  - Read, Execute, and Write permissions for enrolled classes
+  - Read and Write permissions for assigments
-  - Can view and submit assignments
   - Can view lecture notes
   - Can see only classes they've been added to by teachers